-Adequacy of Presentation and Disclosure (Ref: Para.
+Adequacy of Presentation of the Financial Statements (Ref: Para.
 24)

 A59.
-Evaluating the overall presentation of the financial statements, including the related disclosures, relates to whether the individual financial statements are presented in a manner that reflects the appropriate classification and description of financial information, and the form, arrangement, and content of the financial statements and their appended notes.
-This includes, for example, the terminology used, the amount of detail given, the classification of items in the statements, and the bases of amounts set forth.
+Evaluating the appropriate presentation, arrangement and content of the financial statements, includes, for example, consideration of the terminology used as required by the applicable financial reporting framework, the level of detail provided, the aggregation and disaggregation of amounts, and the bases of amounts set forth.